Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

-As much as I love the beach, Ubud’s breathtaking rainforests and jade-hued rice terraces regularly invite me to swap the sun-beds for a lush jungle perch.
-Ubud has got so much to offer, from ancient Hindu temples and yoga studios on every street, to art galleries and more healthy vegan cafes than I dare count.
-Plus, epic Ubud bars and award-winning restaurants for good measure.
-So, to really explore the neighbourhood, I’ve shortlisted my favourite places to stay in Ubud.
-From boutique hotels to luxurious wellness retreats, here are the best hotels in Ubud for every budget.
+As much as I love the beach, Ubud’s breathtaking rainforests and jade-hued rice terraces regularly tempt me to swap my sun-bed for a lush jungle perch.
+Ubud has got so much to offer, from ancient Hindu temples and yoga studios, to art galleries and vegan cafes.
+So, to really explore this cultural Bali neighbourhood, I’ve shortlisted my favourite places to stay in Ubud.
+From boutique hotels to luxurious wellness retreats, here are the best luxury resorts & boutique hotels in Ubud for 2026.

 Ubud hotels at a glance:

-- For couples: Mandapa, Capella Ubud, Four Seasons Resort Bali at Sayan, Viceroy Bali, Hoshinoya Bali, 11 on Kajeng, Stone House
+- For couples: Mandapa, Capella Ubud, Four Seasons Resort Bali at Sayan, Viceroy Bali, Hoshinoya Bali

-- For families: Dinara Ubud, Padma Resort Ubud, Bisma Cottages
+- For families: Dinara Ubud, Padma Resort Ubud

 - Wellness retreats: Abisena, COMO Shambhala Retreat, Soulshine, Fivelements Retreat